Flood warnings remain as Storm Ashley lashes Britain and Ireland

 More than 100 flood warnings remained in place across the UK on Monday after Storm Ashley made its presence felt.

-A yellow weather alert for wind, issued by the Met Office, was in place until 9am on Monday morning across the north and east of Scotland and northeast.
+A yellow weather alert for wind, issued by the Met Office, was in place until 9am on Monday morning across the north and east of Scotland and north-east England.

 The notice warned travellers to brace for potential power cuts and longer journey times.